gs6651/SecondBrain/CiscoSDWAN/Cisco_SDWAN.md

 * Both are used between Manager, Controller \& Validator and they use protocol NETCONF for communication with each other.

 ### Gateway Tracking

 This feature that is enabled by default and can’t be stopped or modified.
 Each device probes using ARP the next-hop IP of each underlay static route every 10 seconds.
 If the device receives an ARP response, it maintains the static route in the VPN0’s routing table.
 If the device misses 10 consecutive ARP responses for a next-hop IP, the device removes the static route that points to this IP from the routing table.

 ### NETCONF

 Network management protocol to manage remote configurations.
 It works on the RPC layer (Remote Procedure Call) and uses XML or JSON for data encoding.
 Typically the protocol messages are exchanged over the TLS with mutual X.509 authentication.

+### Onboarding

+Onboarding of the controllers, WAN edges needs below mandatory parameters

+* System Config

+  * Hostname
+  * Organization Name
+  * System IP (Like Router IP, not needed to be reachable, but to identify in the network)
+  * Site ID
+  * vBond IP
+  * Clock Time zone (Not mandatory, but important)